 In this video she talks about the experience of working with Fink and the Attica Brothers, and the environment around the office.

-Eddie LaShure was in Attica prison in the months leading up to the rebellion and part of conversations that eventually helped bring structure to the events in D yard.
+Eddie LeShure was in Attica prison in the months leading up to the rebellion and part of conversations that eventually helped bring structure to the events in D yard.
 In this video he talks about the importance of the phrase Attica is All of Us, and how we can come together to support our incarcerated neighbors.

 Flint Taylor was a lawyer with the People's Law Office in Chicago, affiliated with the National Lawyer's Guild and Attica Brothers Legal Defense.
 In this video Taylor talks about working with Fred Hampton and the importance of fighting for racial justice, at Attica and nationwide.